Charlie2801/BPMNio_WebApp/README.md

 # Starting the BPMNio_WebApp
-If you do not have Python installed on your device, please do so.
+If you do not have Python and pip installed on your device, please do so.
 The program is developed using Python version 3.11.3[^1]  <br>
 For the tutorial, Visual Studio Code[^2] is used as an IDE and Windows as OS <br>
 Please add your individual OpenAI API key at the 5th line of the Script openai_api.py, else API calls will not work.
-> api_key = "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"
+> api_key = <your_key>

+0. Open the project in Visual Studio Code
-1. Install the 'Python' extension for Visual Studio (recommended automatically)
+1. Install the 'Python' extension for Visual Studio
-2. Create a virtual environment: pip install venv:
+2. Create a virtual environment:   <br>
+   pip install venv:
    > pip install virtualenv

    To use venv in the project, in your terminal, run the following command in the root folder of the project:
    > python -m venv venv
 4. Activate the virtual environment with the command
    > venv\Scripts\activate
 5. Install all requirements: